 I should mention there is a high risk of Avalanche hazard at the lake.
 Winter travel along the shoreline is strongly discouraged even though during summer the trail and shoreline are ideal spots.

 The Rawson Lake trail is popular in both the summer and the winter.
 I recommend both, hiking and snowshoeing, this trail.
 In the summer, you can fish for trout.
 It is only catch and release fishing and you should review the fishing regulations for Rawson Lake before you go.
 Fishing is not allowed in the winter.

 If you have my book, you know that I rate hikes on a child’s walking ability, not on an adult’s walking ability.

-Daylight hours – as with all winter sports, it is always advisable to do them during the day.
-Do you need to know what to bring in your pack, check out my free downloadable resources.
+Daylight hours – as with all winter sports, it is always advisable to start early so you will finish in daylight.

 Peter Lougheed Provincial Park in Kananaskis